 Vanja, unlike his elder brother, is different.
 He somehow devised a means to stay in the middle ground of his parents’ career.

 The 19-year-old plays football like his father, but as a goalkeeper with his hands which relates to his mum’s basketball trade.

 Getting to know Sergej Milinkovic-Savic’s personal life will surely help you get a complete picture of him.

 Sergej has a calm personality, unlike his brother, who is more of an extrovert.
 Speaking about his personality, Sergej once said;

 “I am quite calm, while he’s a typical goalie, ah-ha-ha … We do listen to completely different music.
 I love Serbian folk music and he loves rap.
 I like to watch action movies while he likes artistic films and French comedy … ”

-Love for Tennis: In addition to his family football and basketball trade.
-Sergej is pretty good with tennis too.
+In addition to his family football and basketball trade.
+Sergej is pretty good at tennis too.
 Obviously, you should know who he supports no other person than Novac Djokovic.

 FACT CHECK: Thanks for reading our Sergej Milinkovic-Savic Childhood Story plus Untold Biography Facts.